Skip to Content

 Their need for mental stimulation is above average, which means they mostly require an activity to stay mentally stimulated.
 If allowed to, your Siberian Husky can be a couch potato.

-Deductively, your Gerberian Shepsky will inherit a few of its trainability qualities from each of the parent breeds and most likely a bit of the non-trainability attributes as well.
+Deductively, your Gerberian Shepsky will inherit a few of its trainability qualities from each parent breed and most likely some non-trainability attributes.

-Going by this, I created a summarized combination of the parents’ trainability/non-trainability qualities to help you make out if the German Shepherd Husky mix puppy is easy to train.
+Going by this, I created a summarized combination of the parents’ trainability/non-trainability qualities to help you determine if the German Shepherd Husky mix puppy is easy to train.

 ***Use slider to view on mobile